refractproject/refract-spec/namespaces/api-description-namespace.md

 The classification MAY be extended and MAY contain more than one classes.

 For example a `category` element may be classified both as `resourceGroup` and `dataStructures` to denote it includes both resource and data structures.
+It may also include the `transitions` classification to denote it includes transitions.

 #### Properties